 One of the most fatal mistakes recruiters make is getting so caught up in technical skills they miss soft skills and personality.
 Sure, everyone wants a rockstar.
 But that rockstar also has to be able to complete your project effectively and on time and work with the rest of your team.

 Even technical recruiters can make the mistake of using the same technical interview for different applicants.
 While you might think this will save you time and give all your applicants a level playing field, it is, in fact, a waste of time and doesn't allow you to assess each developer's skills at all.
 Many software developer applicants aren't given a technical interview at all or asked to write code by hand without a computer.
 Needless to say, this is a waste of time, and all candidates should be given a proper technical interview according to their skills.

 7. Don’t Ignore Applicants

 Just because the software developer applicant isn't right for your position right now, doesn't mean they never will be.
 Yes, recruiting for dedicated software developers is fast-paced and you can't afford to miss a beat.
 But acknowledging an application and showing a level of humanity towards all applicants will help you secure a better connections and software development talent in the future.

 8. Thinking You Know What Programming Is When You Don’t

-Reading a few articles on software development and learning the names of the programming languages does not make a software development an expert.
+Reading a few articles on software development and learning the names of the programming languages does not make you a software development an expert.
 Software development is actually incredibly complex and varied and requires an experienced professional to understand.
-Many recruiters can think they understand what software development is, but then realize in the recruitment process they don't actually know how to identify the right talent for the job.
+Many recruiters can think they understand what software development is, but then realize in the recruitment process they don't actually know how to recruit developers for the job.